Lomb-Scargle periodograms struggle with non-sinusoidal supermassive BH binary signatures in quasar lightcurves: Introduction

 To date, most searches for periodic variability have focused on sinusoidal periodicity, which is the simplest periodic signal.
-A widely used method for detecting periodic signals in unevenly sampled data is the Lomb-Scargle periodogram \citep[LSP;][]{lomb_least-squares_1976,scargle_studies_1982,vanderplas_understanding_2018}.
+A widely used method for detecting periodic signals in unevenly sampled data is the Lomb-Scargle periodogram (LSP; \citealt{lomb_least-squares_1976,scargle_studies_1982} or \citealt{vanderplas_understanding_2018} for a recent review).
 The LSP (along with other Fourier-based techniques) is particularly effective in identifying sinusoidal variations, but may be less sensitive to signals that deviate from this shape.
 Such signals can be common in binaries, e.g., when the periodicity arises from periodic accretion or the binary is Doppler-modulated along an eccentric orbit \citep{2020MNRAS.495.4061H, duffell_circumbinary_2020, 2021ApJ...909L..13Z,westernacher-schneider_multiband_2022}.
-In addition, the LS periodogram may be a sub-optimal statistic for periodic signals in the presence of non-white stochastic noise, like in quasars \citep{Robnik2024}.
+In addition, the LSP may be a sub-optimal statistic for periodic signals in the presence of non-white stochastic noise, like in quasars \citep{Robnik2024}.